 The stage is dark.
 The white haired magician enters stage left.
-He is tall, imposing with a smug look of self assurance.
-All born of the certainty this is a trick he has much personal experience with.
-Having performed it in Panama, the Cayman and Virgin Islands.
+He is tall, imposing with a smug look of self-assurance.
+All born of the certainty this is a trick he has had much personal experience.
+Having performed it in Panama, the Cayman and the Virgin Islands.
 Doing it before an Australian audience of stupefied Aussies should be a milk run.
 Malcolm the Magnificent waves his hands and the lights fall upon Madame la Guillotine.
 It’s fearsome blade poised over a skimpily covered, but not too revealing $100 bill.
 Dame Nelly bats her eyelids and smiles up at the poised blade.
 All eyes watch as the blade descends, threatening to tax Dame Nellie Melba, right before our very eyes.

-The Government’s latest trick is the traditional guillotine illusion where the blade falls upon the “victim” but nothing is actually cut off.
+The Government’s latest trick is the traditional guillotine illusion where the blade falls upon the “victim”, but nothing is cut off.
 Tax cuts and tax management were a predominant topic of the Budget.
 Shaving off a little less for the not even 1/5th of the taxpayers that earn over $80K but apparently pursuing deeper cuts from they that hoard their treasures.
-Certainly none of the Liberal Party’s major donors in the corporate world, wants to have Madame la Guillotine chop their perceived entitlements.
+Certainly, none of the Liberal Party’s largest donors in the corporate world wants to have Madame la Guillotine chop their perceived entitlements.

 - Offshore Registration of your business in a foreign municipality with a cheaper rate of Tax aids companies in avoiding tax in the country wherein they may do business.

-- IP Licensing – where you sell your intellectual IP back to your company and
+- IP Licensing – where you sell your intellectual IP back to your business and

 - Debt Loading – where your foreign holding company lends money to your subsidiaries in Australia.

-In the later case, the Australian firm pays back the “loan” at crippling interest rates reducing any profits the firm would otherwise make.
+In the latter case, the Australian firm pays back the “loan” at crippling interest rates reducing any profits the company would otherwise make.
 As a result of this “loan sharking” manoeuvre, profits vanish.
 Often the interest acquired overseas is not even taxed at all.
-All their hard earned profits vanish in a puff of smoke.
-The cabinet that pretty little tax dollar walked into, is reopened, to reveal the cupboard is bare.
+All their hard earned profits disappear in a puff of smoke.
+The cabinet that cute little tax dollar walked into, is reopened, to reveal the cupboard is bare.
 Nothing to tax here!

 These corporate raiders have made use of the resources of our country.
 They pay for our labour (but not the development of it), transport (but not what it moves on), ports (but not their construction), power & rent (but not the infrastructure that supports it).
 Every other small business in Australia pays for this as well, because the rest of us pay taxes!
 Taxes paid by their customers, employees, and even the staff that clean their offices.
 Individually any of these often pay more tax then have these companies.
 They are allowed to exploit our country by taking money (and sometimes resources, technology and/or minerals) out of the country.
 They deplete the wealth of this country for their profit but don’t pay the cost.
 It is no wonder we have a net foreign debt of 1 Trillion dollars with all that draining from the country.